stefanieklogan/Homework3PasswordGen/README.md

 * I appreciate the real-world application of this homework.
 Websites more often than not require a profile & credentials.
 Credential stores are important for validation purposes and allowing users into sites they've been to before.

-* Even though I've done two assignments focused on html, the exercise putting together the css classes into the html file felt a little like dusting of my memory.
-I need to continue to code daily to keep things as fresh as possible, turning back to old assignments and looking ahead as well.

 <a name="psuedo"></a>
 ## Psuedo code

 * Psuedo coding is not necessarily unfamiliar behavior for me.
 I make a list before going to the grocery store.
 I write down household projects that need to be tackled in the coming month.

-* Psuedo coding is similar and creates a roadmap before you even put the key in the iginition.
+Psuedo coding is similar and creates a roadmap before you even put the key in the iginition.
 It helps keep focus and hopefully makes your fingers key the code a bit quicker because of this prework.
     * xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     * xxxxxxxxxxxxxxxxxx